Types of Businesses

 Small Disadvantaged Business Programs (SDB)

-The SBA certifies SDB’s to make them eligible for special bidding benefits.
+The SBA certifies SDBs to make them eligible for special bidding benefits.
 The SBA administers two particular business assistance programs for small disadvantaged businesses (SDBs).
 These programs are 8(a) Business Development Program and the Small Disadvantaged Business Certification Program.
 SDB certification strictly pertains to benefits in Federal procurement.
-Companies which are 8(a) firms automatically qualify for SDB certification.
+Companies that are 8(a) firms automatically qualify for SDB certification.
 Once certified, the business is added to PRO-Net or CCR.
-For more information on federal certification for DBE's, go to http://www.fedbizopps.gov/ or call 303-844-2607, ext.
+For more information on federal certification for DBEs, go to http://www.fedbizopps.gov/ or call 303-844-2607, ext.
 226.

 Franchises and Licenses